cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london.md

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.

-By the end of this course you will acquire the fundamental technical and non-technical skills required to begin.
+By the end of this course you will acquire the fundamental technical and non-technical skills required to confidently practise BDD.

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

-Both days will be led by one of the founders of the Cucumber team.
+Both days will be led by **Aslak Hellesøy**, the creator of Cucumber and author of The Cucumber Book.
+A rare opportunity to learn about Cucumber and BDD from the creator himself.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).